Czech Radio´s history

 About Czech Radio

 The Czech Republic (formerly Czechoslovakia) was the first country in continental Europe to begin regular radio broadcasts.
-The date was 18th May 1923, so this year we celebrate 93 years since the beginning of regular radio broadcasts in this country.
+The date was 18th May 1923.

 Czech Radio also organizes several competitions and festival.
 Spring is devoted to International festival of radio production Prix Bohemia Radio.
-Concerto Bohemia and Concertino Praga are International competitions devoted to young musicians.
-They were an incubator for many worldwide known and respected virtuoses.
+Concertino Praga is an international competition devoted to young musicians.
+Together with Concerto Bohemia, it was an incubator for many worldwide known and respected virtuosos.

-Part of Czech Radio´s structure is created by the Symphonic orchestra of the Czech Radio, Disman Children´s Radio Ensemble, Czech Radio Children´s choir, Brno Radio Orchestra of Folk Instruments, Gustav Brom Radio Big Band.
+Part of Czech Radio´s structure is created by the Prague Radio Symphonic Orchestra, Disman Children´s Radio Ensemble, Czech Radio Children´s choir, Brno Radio Orchestra of Folk Instruments and Gustav Brom Radio Big Band.
 Czech Radio Foundation was established in order to support charity projects, project Firefly being one of them.